Fabulous Agapanthus Hybrids

 Superior modern Agapanthus hybrids now have longer and repeat flowering capabilities.
 These plants are very floriferous and tough, withstanding frost and long periods of drought.
 Try these:

-1. Agapanthus ‘Buccaneer’ is a medium size agapanthus that grows to about 30 x 30cm.
+1. Agapanthus ‘Buccaneer’ is a medium size Agapanthus hybrid that grows to about 30 x 30cm.
 It has dark-blue, umbrella-shaped flowers with deep purple veins that flower from early to midsummer.

-2. Agapanthus africanus ‘Lapis Lazuli’ is a free-flowering dwarf hybrid with intense blue flowers that appear intermittently in summer.
+2. Agapanthus Africanus ‘Lapis Lazuli’ is a free-flowering dwarf agapanthus hybrid with intense blue flowers that appear intermittently in summer.
 Perfect for small gardens and pots.
 Plant size about 60 x 40cm.

 Watch out for lily borer in warmer weather.
 They make tunnels in the leaves and tunnel into the centre of the plants.
 Find and catch them by hand or use a contact insecticide that contains cypermethrin, or use Protek Complete.

 Rust is a fungal disease that causes brown spots on the leaves.
 The leaves can become yellow and drop off.
 Treat with a copper-based fungicide.